Anterior Scoliosis Correction (ASC):

 Doctors have made significant progress in the treatment of scoliosis during the last century.
 Bracing, on the other hand, has probably been around for a little longer.
 Recent advancements, including spinal fusion and tethering, have shown great effectiveness.
 Furthermore, we now have even more intriguing alternatives for reversing scoliosis, such as ASC.
 That said, this type of treatment does not replace the presently available treatment methods.
 Instead, ASC provides adult patients with extra options when the circumstances allow for such a procedure.
 When we need medical help, we want choices, and that’s exactly what we get from contemporary medicine.

 ASC entails the use of screws and a tether, which appears as a rope-like device.
 The screws get placed on the convex side of the aberrant curvature by the surgeon performing the procedure.
 The surgeon next weaves the cable between the vertebrae on both sides.
-Your doctor will pull the tether taut after its positioned — correcting the spinal deformity immediately.
+Your doctor will pull the tether taut after it is positioned — correcting the spinal deformity immediately.

 Advantages of Anterior Scoliosis Correction (ASC)